senseexcel/senseexcel/README.md

 2. Navigate to File > Options > Add-Ins.
 Press the "Go" button then the "Browse" button.

-3. Navigate to the location of your Sense Excel software and double click on the approriate .xll file.
+3. Navigate to the location of your Sense Excel software and double-click on the approriate .xll file.

-4. Once the Add-in loads and is registered, go to "Settings" in the "SENSE" ribbon, press the triangle below the button and check Auto-Load.
+4. Once the Add-in loads and is registered, go to the "Settings" section of the Sense Excel Ribbon, press the triangle below the "Settings" button and check Auto-Load.

 5. Exit and Restart Excel.